rffrasca/PDFKeeper/README.md

 Free, Open Source PDF Capture, Upload, and Search.

 ## Introduction
-PDFKeeper is free, open source software designed for capturing, uploading, and searching PDF documents in a client-server or single system environment using the free,  [Oracle Database Express Edition (Oracle Database XE)](http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html), an entry-level, small-footprint database based on the Oracle Database code base that is easy to install and administer.
+PDFKeeper is free, open source software designed for capturing, uploading, and searching PDF documents in a client-server or single system environment using the free,  [Oracle Database Express Edition (Oracle Database XE)](http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html), an entry-level database based on the Oracle Database code base that is easy to install and administer.
 With Oracle Database XE, you can deploy PDFKeeper with a powerful, proven, industry-leading infrastructure, and then upgrade when necessary to a higher edition based on your business needs and budget.

 ## Features
 * PDF Documents are captured for PDF Information Properties editing and are uploaded to the database where they can be searched by Title, Author, Subject, Keywords, date and time added to the database, and any text within the document.